icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 they assume that you are interested in further learning about aircraft icing.
 They are not aimed at the general-public.

-I may eventually add "Intermediate" topics, which required mathematics and computer skills:
+"Intermediate" topics, which required mathematics and computer skills.
+These are in-work, but not yet available:

 - Using handbook design and analysis methods
 - Using computerized icing analysis tools